DORA Compliance: Complete Guide to the Digital Operational Resilience Act (2026)

 - Exit strategies and transition plans

-- Regular risk reassessment
+- Annual risk analyses

 Pillar 5: Information Sharing (Article 45)

-DORA encourages (but does not mandate) financial entities to share cyber threat intelligence:
+DORA encourages — but does not mandate — financial entities to share cyber threat intelligence:

-- Share indicators of compromise, tactics, techniques, and procedures
+- Share indicators of compromise, tactics, techniques, and procedures (TTPs)

 - Exchange information on cyber threats within trusted communities